hien-ngo29/RCCarArduino/README.md

 Decide how car look, my code just care about these 3 parts.
 > Visit [Pins.h](./Pins.h) for references about pins and modify if you need.

-## A little note
-The code is still in an incomplete status and some dead code features.
-It's just usable for basic movement from the controller.
-There will be updates soon.